alonappleboim/nuc_simulator/README.txt

+nuc_simulator is a project for simulating the nucleosome positions in yeast DNA, given the gene sequence.
+The project uses markov chain monte carlo simulations to simulate the changing positions of the nucleosomes, and averages out the positions over time to get the coverage of the nucleosomes.

 Overview Of The Project Codebase:
 =================================
 The project contains code for both running different simulations, reviewing the results of those simulations and visualizing the results as well.
 The code is split into three folders: